 equipment for studying the solar eclipse.

-"McBear, are you sure you know how to put things together?"
+"McBear, are you sure you know how to put it all together?"
 Roger wanted to know.

 "Of course!"
 McBear replied.
 "I wrote the manuals!"